rexkim1020/rocket_team3_avionics/README.md

 ![MCU](https://img.shields.io/badge/MCU-RP2040%20%C2%B7%20Pico-a22846)
 ![Flight](https://img.shields.io/badge/flight-deployment%20nominal-2ea44f)

+**Role — team lead (15 engineers) and control section lead.**

+I owned the flight computer end to end: board design, firmware, threshold derivation, ground-test tooling, and the post-flight anomaly investigation.
+I also designed the avionics mount.

+Outside the control section I prepared and extracted the propellant grains, and assembled the outsourced casing with the grains, snap rings and O-rings. **Motor design and performance specification were owned by the propulsion section, not by me.** The design section owned the airframe; my contribution there was iterative feedback on interfaces and revisions.

 A single-stage model rocket avionics stack on a Raspberry Pi Pico.
 It detects launch, decides when the vehicle reaches apogee, fires the parachute, logs the full flight to SD, and beacons its position over GPS for recovery.
 No radio